claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 ***Serverless*** machine learning-powered business intelligence service to create interactive dashboards
 ## Elastic Map Reduce (EMR)

-Amazon EMR is the industry-leading cloud big data solution for petabyte-scale data processing, interactive analytics, and machine learning using open-source frameworks such as Apache Spark, Apache Hive, and Presto
+Amazon EMR is the industry-leading cloud big data solution for Big Data (petabyte-scale) processing , interactive analytics, and machine learning using open-source frameworks such as Apache Spark, Apache Hive, and Presto

 - Uses **Hadoop**, an open-source framework, to distribute your data and processing across a **cluster of 100s of EC2 instances**.
 - Supports open-source tools such as **Apache Spark**, **HBase**, **Presto**, **Flink**, etc.